-Teens need their own space but they also need their parents.
-So while your kid is doing the work of separating, you need to do the work of carefully bridging the gap.
+Teens need their own space, but they also need their parents.
+So while your child is doing the work of separating, you need to do the work of carefully bridging the gap.
 Start by meeting her where she is.

 How silent is the silent treatment?

-Whether or not you have cause for concern really depends on the extent to which your kid has stopped talking.
-Let’s look at a few possible scenarios.
+Whether or not you have cause for concern really depends on the extent to which she’s stopped talking.
+Here are a few possible scenarios.

-You and your daughter used to be “besties.”
-She told you everything and now, suddenly, she’s shut you out and shares her private thoughts only with friends.
+You and your child used to be “besties.”
+She told you everything.
+But now, suddenly, she’s shut you out and shares her private thoughts only with friends.

 In this case, you have very little to worry about.
 Painful as it may be, you have to try not to take her choice personally.
 She’s doing what she’s supposed to be doing.